Legend (1985 film)

 Legend is a 1985 American epic dark fantasy adventure film directed by Ridley Scott, written by William Hjortsberg, and starring Tom Cruise, Mia Sara, Tim Curry, David Bennent, Alice Playten, Billy Barty, Cork Hubbert and Annabelle Lanyon.
 The film revolves around Jack, a pure being (Note: In the Director's Cut, he is depicted as a flawed person in love.) who must stop the Lord of Darkness who plots to cover the world with eternal night.

+Legend premiered at Venice on August 26, 1985 before being released by 20th Century Fox on August 28, 1985 in France and by Universal Pictures on April 18, 1986 in the United States.
 Despite its lack of commercial success and poor reception from critics, the film won the British Society of Cinematographers Award for Best Cinematography in 1985 for cinematographer Alex Thomson and was nominated for multiple awards: the Academy Award for Best Makeup; the Academy of Science Fiction, Fantasy and Horror Films Saturn Award for Best Makeup; BAFTA Awards for Best Costume Design, Best Makeup Artist, and Best Special Visual Effects; DVD Exclusive Awards; and Youth in Film Awards (since renamed Young Artist Awards).
 Since its premiere, reinforced by the 2002 release of the unrated Director's Cut, the film has been called a cult classic.